article

 Back to Blog

-I am writing this from an Ayurvedic retreat in Kerala, which I arrived at after a long-haul flight from the United States.
+I am writing this from an Ayurvedic retreat in Bengaluru, which I arrived at after a long-haul flight from the United States.
 The Ayurvedic doctor looked at me on arrival, took my pulse, and immediately said: you are very Vata right now.
 She was correct.
 I was dehydrated, constipated, anxious in a low-grade background way, cold despite the Kerala heat, and sleeping in fragments.
 The combination of altitude, dehydration, disrupted meal times, disrupted sleep timing, and the sensory overwhelm of airports and travel is a precise recipe for Vata aggravation.

 1–2L